Coronavirus in Scotland: Restrictions update announcement from Nicola Sturgeon, when will she speak, how can you watch?

 She explained that there were some ‘positive signs’ coming from the increased vaccination programme, adding: “I think we’ll need a couple more days to be sure that this is a definite trend but on all of the indicators that we look at, that’s cases, test positivity, looking at vaccinations and listening to what's happening in local communities and compliance, I think the signs are looking really positive accordingly.”

-In the city of Glasgow, with a higher population, and the highly transmissible Indian variant is more in question.
+In the city of Glasgow, which has a higher population and cases of the highly transmissible Indian variant, the situation is more in question.